-- an excess reactive power charge, pence/kVArh, for each unit in excess of the reactive charge threshold. - 2.23.
-Users who wish to supply electricity to customers whose metering system is Measurement Class C, D or E or CVA will be allocated the relevant charge structure dependent upon the voltage and location of the metering point. - 2.24.
-Measurement Class C, E or CVA charges apply to Exit/Entry Points where HH metering, or an equivalent meter, is used for Settlement purposes. - 2.25.
-Measurement Class D charges apply to Exit points deemed to be suitable as Unmetered Supplies as permitted in the Electricity (Unmetered Supply) Regulations 20016 and where operated in accordance with BSC procedure 5207. - 2.26.
+- an excess capacity charge, pence/kVA/day, if a site exceeds its MIC and/or MEC; - unit charges, pence/kWh, more than one unit charge may be applied; and - an excess reactive power charge, pence/kVArh, for each unit in excess of the reactive charge threshold. - 2.23.
+Users who wish to supply electricity to customers whose metering system is Measurement Class C, D or E or is settled via CVA will be allocated the relevant charge structure dependent upon the voltage and location of the metering point. - 2.24.
+Measurement Class C, E or CVA charges apply to Exit/Entry Points where HH Metering data is used for Settlement purposes for non-domestic sites that have CT Metering. - 2.25.
+Measurement Class D charges apply to Exit points deemed to be suitable as Unmetered Supplies as permitted in the Electricity (Unmetered Supply) Regulations 2001 and where operated in accordance with BSC procedure 520. - 2.26.
 Fixed charges are generally levied on a pence per MPAN/MSID basis.
 Where two or more HH MPANs/MSIDs are located at the same point of connection (as identified in the connection agreement), with the same LLFC, and registered to the same supplier, only one daily fixed charge will be applied. - 2.27.
 LV and HV Designated Properties will be charged in accordance with the CDCM and allocated the relevant charge structure set out in Annex 1. - 2.28.
-Designated EHV Properties will be charged in accordance with the EDCM and allocated the relevant charge structure set out in Annex 2. - 2.29.
-Where LV and HV Designated Properties or Designated EHV Properties have more than one point of connection (as identified in the Connection Agreement) then separate charges will be applied to each point of connection.
+LV and HV Designated properties which utilise a combination of Intermittent or Non-Intermittent generation technologies metered through a single MPAN/MSID will be allocated the Non-Intermittent generation tariff unless the combined installed capacity, as evidenced in ratings contained in the Connection Agreement, for Intermittent generation technologies is higher than the combined installed capacity for Non-intermittent generation technologies, in which case the Intermittent generation tariff will be allocated. - 2.29.
+Designated EHV Properties will be charged in accordance with the EDCM and allocated the relevant charge structure set out in Annex 2.